 - The One Leg Stand Test: balance successfully on one leg

 If you fail, the police can request you give them an oral fluid sample to test at the roadside.
 You may refuse to undergo these tests, but you then face criminal charges nearly as serious as drug impairment charges.

-The federal government has approved one saliva testing device for police forces across Canada to use to test for cannabis impairment – the Drager DrugTest 5000.
+The federal government has approved one saliva testing device for police forces across Canada to use to test for cannabis impairment - the Drager DrugTest 5000.
 Few police forces have bought the device, let alone employed it.
-The Drager has not performed well on Canadian tests.
+The Drager has not performed well on Canadian research trials.
 Its problems include:

 - Cold sensitivity.
 The Drager does not work consistently in temperatures below 4 degrees Centigrade.
 This is a major concern during winter.

-- False ‘positive’ results.
-The Drager often returns ‘false positives’, suggesting a person is impaired when they are not.
+- False 'positive' results.
+The Drager often returns 'false positives', suggesting a person is impaired when they are not.
 Courts may consider Drager evidence unreliable.
-If so, they will not convict an accused based on Drager test results.
+If so, they will not convict an accused based on Drager test results alone.

 The Drager is undergoing further testing, and the federal government is considering other devices.
-Police will likely be able to use the Drager or a similar device in 2019.
+Police will likely be using the Drager or a similar device in 2019 and beyond.
 You may refuse to give a saliva sample but will be subject to criminal charges that could be as grave as drug impairment charges.